hasanmoudud/geocompr/main.md

 The aim of this section is to provide a taster of some of these and pointers for additional resources: map making is a surprisingly active area of R package development so there is more to learn than can be covered here.

 The most mature option is to use `plot()` methods provided by core spatial packages **sf** and **raster**, covered in sections \@ref(basic-map) and \@ref(basic-map-raster) respectively.
-What we have not mentioned in those sections was that plot methods for raster and vector objects can be combined, as illustrated in the subsequent code chunk which generates Figure \@ref(fig:nz-plot).
+What we have not mentioned in those sections was that plot methods for raster and vector objects can be combined when the results draw onto the same plot area (elements such as keys in **sf** plots and multi-band rasters will interfere with this).
+This behavior is illustrated in the subsequent code chunk which generates Figure \@ref(fig:nz-plot).
-`plot()` has many options which can be explored by following links in the `?plot` help page and the **sf** vignette [`sf5`](https://cran.r-project.org/web/packages/sf/vignettes/sf5.html).
+`plot()` has many other options which can be explored by following links in the `?plot` help page and the **sf** vignette [`sf5`](https://cran.r-project.org/web/packages/sf/vignettes/sf5.html).

 ```r